YouTube hikes price of its TV services to $72.99 per month

-SAN FRANISCO: Google-owned YouTube has announced that it's raising the price of its TV subscription from $64.99 per month to $72.99 per month due to rising "content costs".
+SAN FRANCISCO: Google-owned YouTube has announced that it's raising the price of its TV subscription from $64.99 per month to $72.99 per month due to rising "content costs".

 The company shared the update on Twitter via its YouTube TV account on Thursday: "An update for our members.
 As content costs have risen and we continue to invest in our quality of service, we'll be adjusting our monthly cost, after 3 years, from $64.99/month to $72.99/month, in order to bring you the best possible TV service."